We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Syphilis is one of the most common STIs.
 In the United States,

-Thankfully, at-home testing has revolutionized the process by delivering easy-to-use testing kits to the privacy of your own home.
+At-home testing has revolutionized the process by delivering easy-to-use testing kits to the privacy of your own home.
 Syphilis is easily detectable through a blood test.

 Here are the best at-home tests for syphilis.